INTERSECTIONS & CONNECTIONS

-Each thematic module offers a teacher's guide which includes embedded instructional resources:
+Each thematic module offers a teacher's guide with the following embedded instructional resources:

 Four lesson plans framed within History UnErased's Arc for contextualized pedagogy